 Other than dealing with the news of Betty’ cancer the hardest part of this was watching my son stand in the milking parlor crying and saying to me with big tears running down his face, “Daddy I can’t sell my cows.”

 I don’t mean for this to turn into a pity party.
 We had known for more than a year or more that the day was coming that we would leave this place.
-The farm economy had been a flux for several years and the lending agencies were not interested in loaning money for the purchasing of a farm.
-Naturally Donnie was very upset, he had bought the first herd when he was 19 years old and now had a wife and 3 daughters to support.
-And by this time the landlord situation had become to the point that it was going to get very ugly.
+The farm economy had been in flux for several years and the lending agencies were not interested in loaning money for the purchasing of a farm.
+Naturally Donnie was very upset, he had bought the first herd when he was 19 years old and now he had a wife and three daughters to support.
+And by this time the landlord situation had come to the point that it was going to get very ugly.
 With Betty’s sickness on top of everything else, we knew it was time to go.
 It was just time to go.
 We came out better than most.
 We were able to pay all of our debts and had a few dollars left.

 It is very sad to remember all of this and harder still to write about but it happened and I am not going to say we are the better for it, but it is what it is and we have all gone on with our lives.